shaile09/Projects/README.md

 #### Random Forest Regressor
 After multiple attempts with all the other Machine Learning Models, and only achieving low accuracy scores, we tried Random Forest Regressor as per suggestion by our professor and teacher’s aid.
 This method gave a significantly better result at 90% accuracy.
 With every other machine learning model’s accuracy score being less than half of what we were able to achieve than with random forest regressor, it was a no brainer to move forward with this machine learning model.

 Regression algorithms attempt to estimate the mapping function from the input variables (x) to numerical or continuous output variables (y).
 In this case, y is star rating and hence a real value.
 This could be an integer or a floating point value.
-Initially we tried with classification model considering there are mulitple input values and the expected output as 1-2-3-4-5.
-We considered these as classifiers.
-But doing so the classifier was probably not distributing the weight correctly.
-Hence the accuracy could not get beyond 45%.
-On changing the model to consider the output as continuous variable, the accuracy score seems to have improved to around 90%
+Initially we tried with classification model considering there are multiple input values and the expected output as 1 through 5.
+We considered these as classifiers, but by doing so, the classifier was probably not distributing the weight correctly.
+This was why the accuracy could not get beyond 45%.
+Upon considering changing the model to include the output as continuous variable, the accuracy score seems to have improved to around 90%.

 To further improve on this model, we suggest the below:
 1. Remove zipcode from the modeling